 Then, they went somewhere in an old beat up truck and bought a load of hardwood for the floors straight from the mill.
 These were seconds, and a whole load could be bought for $15.

 The floor turned out beautiful.
-I think Dad built his own doors, and I remember handing him tools as he fit the hardware on each one.
-I remember sitting on top of the ridge and sliding the shingles down one by one to him as he roofed the little house.
+It seems as if Dad built his own doors.
+I remember handing him tools as he fit the hardware on each one.
+With old tools he sharpened on an old whetstone, he would take out the notches where the hinges fastened on the doors and the door frames themselves.

 All his hard work paid off, and we finally moved in.
 Our very own home.
 Paid for.
-Yep, we was walking tall cotton, but, then the times got so hard we had to move away to California in order to survive, and leave our beautiful home.
-Dad eventually sold the home and two lots for $2,300.
+Yep, we was walking in tall cotton!
+But then the times went from bad to worse and finally got so hard we had to move away to California in order to survive.

 It may seem that I'm quite bitter about those times.
 Sometimes I am.
 At times, I lose the wonder of my childhood and think about the hard times, and I let it make me bitter.
+But then I am reminded of the wonderful times out on Grandpa Shelton's farm and the picture mostimes get rosy again.
+I try not to let those bitter times surface . . .

 But then, I see where God has brought me, and the wonderful wife and family He has given me, and I am thankful for the hard times.
 For, without the hard times, I would not be able to fully appreciate the good times.